Immigration Services (Australia)

 What Automated Communication Actually Looks Like

-I want to be precise about what I mean by automation here, because the word conjures images of impersonal mass emails — the kind of thing that would be completely inappropriate for immigration clients.
+Precision matters here, because the word automation conjures images of impersonal mass emails — the kind of thing that would be completely inappropriate for immigration clients.
 That is not what this is.

 Automated communication in a migration context means: when a specific event occurs, a specific, personalised email is sent to a specific client, referencing their specific case details.
 It is not a newsletter.
 It is not a bulk update.
 It is the exact email you would write manually if you had unlimited time, sent at the exact moment it should be sent, without you having to remember to do it.